Ditipriya04Ganguly/The_Crave_Story/README.md

 # The-crave-story
-An unser friendly way to order your favourite food
+An user friendly way to order your favourite food